The EqualShares Method

 In many cases, you can do it yourself for free, without the need for expensive appraisals.

-It ensures that each item goes to the person who values it the most.
+It helps ensure that each item goes to the person who values it the most.

 If the property is to be divided into equal shares, it will usually result in an "envy-free" outcome, in which none of the recipients prefers another's share to his or her own.